Ubitrack/device_imu_inertialsense/README.md

-device_camera_realsense
+device_imu_inertialsense
 ==============
-This is the Ubitrack device_camera_realsense submodule.
+This is the Ubitrack device_imu_inertialsense submodule.

 Description
 ----------
-The device_camera_realsense contains components for video capturing with the Pointgrey realsense SDK.
+The device_imu_inertialsense contains components for imu data aquisition using the InertialSenseSDK.

 ## For Users: Use this package